danillouz/blog.danillouz.dev/content/blog/transcoding-audio-with-ffmpeg-and-aws-lambda/index.md

 FFmpeg is a cross-platform solution that can be used to convert audio and video files.
 And since it's a binary, we'll use a Lambda Layer to execute it from our Lambda function.

+### What's a Lambda Layer?

+Lambda Layers allow us to "pull in" extra dependencies into our Lambda functions.
+A layer is basically a ZIP archive that contains some code.
+And in order to use a layer, we first must create and publish one.

+After we publish a layer, we can configure any Lambda function to use it.
+AWS will then extract the layer to a special directory called `/opt`, and the Lambda function runtime will be able to execute it.

+> "Note that a Lambda function can use up to 5 layers at a time."--from <a href="https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html" target="_blank" rel="noopener noreferrer">Lambda Layers docs</a>

+### How different is this implementation?

-Because we're still converting a WebM audio file to MP3 whenever a file is uploaded to our input bucket, we can reuse our `audio-transcoder` project by making a few changes:
+Because we're still converting a WebM audio file to MP3 whenever a file is uploaded to our input bucket, we can reuse our "audio-transcoder" project by making a few changes:

 - Replace Amazon Elastic Transcoder with FFmpeg.
 - Retrieve the WebM audio file from the input bucket, whenever a file is uploaded.
 - Convert the retrieved WebM file to MP3 using FFmpeg.
 - Write the converted MP3 file to the output bucket.

-We'll have to go through the following steps to make this happen:
+And we'll apply these changes by going through the following steps:

 1. [Create and publish the FFmpeg Lambda Layer](#1-create-and-publish-the-ffmpeg-lambda-layer)
 2. [Update the Serverless manifest](#2-update-the-serverless-manifest)